Insurance for architects Insurance for architects

 While doing a site inspection, an employee of yours is injured and makes a claim against your company.
 Your employers' liability insurance can cover the legal and compensation costs involved in a claim against your business by an employee.

-How do insurance claims work for architects?
+How do claims work for architects?

 1